History of Paris FC: Struggles and rebrandings (1972–2007)

 After barely surviving relegation over the following seasons, the club was heavily in debt, and the FFF considered relegating them to the third tier.
 At the same time, industrialist Jean-Luc Lagardère aimed to create a top-tier club in the Paris region capable of competing nationally and in Europe.
 To that end, Lagardère envisioned merging the Racing Club de France with Paris FC, which played in Division 2.
 Initially concerned about Paris FC's financial health, Racing’s officials declined the proposal.
 Unable to immediately realize his project, Lagardère bought Paris FC, promising that if the club stayed in Division 2, Racing would agree to merge.
-Subsquently, he anticipated the merger by renaming the club "Racing Paris 1" and adopting Racing’s sky blue and white colors.
+Subsequently, he anticipated the merger by renaming the club "Racing Paris 1" and adopting Racing’s sky blue and white colors.
 After surviving relegation, in the summer of 1983, the first team merged with Racing's, who remained in the first division.
 The remaining entity that was PFC was administratively relegated to the fourth division, being rebranded as "Paris Football Club 83".
 Due to having limited resources, Paris fell to the Division d'Honneur after one season and, subsequently, spent four seasons in the fifth division, before achieving consecutive promotions to Division 3 in 1988.

 The following season, PFC made its debut in the Division 3, where they managed to stay up.
 At that point, an ambitious businessman, Bernard Caïazzo, became interested in the club, aiming for a rapid promotion to the second division in order to establish Paris FC as the capital's second club behind Paris Saint-Germain.
 In the 1989–1990 season, PFC finished twelfth out of sixteen in the East group.
 In 1991, the club renamed itself to "Paris Football Club 98", inspired by France's bid to host the 1998 FIFA World Cup, this was followed by PFC narrowly missing promotion in 1992.
 In 1996, the club was renamed "Paris Football Club 2000", and remained in Division 3 for 12 years becoming inaugural members of the Championnat National in the process.
 In 2000, the club finished 17th and were relegated to the Championnat de France amateur.
 In 2005, the club returned to its original name: "Paris Football Club".
 Under Jean-Marc Pilorget, appointed in 2004, the Parisian club rejoined the Championnat National six years after leaving it.
 Promotion was secured thanks to finishing first in Group D of the CFA in the 2005–06 season.
 In 2007, the club moved to the Stade Sébastien Charléty in the 13th arrondissement of Paris.